YaoXinZhi/PheSeq/README.md

 In the midst of numerous genotype-phenotype association studies, the derived association findings frequently exhibit a lack of robustness and meaningful interpretations.
 In response to these challenges, we have introduced PheSeq, a Bayesian deep learning model.
 This model enhances and elucidates association studies by integrating and comprehending phenotype descriptions.

-The repository includes the complete algorithms and visualization code for PheSeq designed for three exemplary diseases: Alzheimer's Disease, Breast Cancer, and Lung Cancer.
-It also provides a flexible data interface and alternative gene network embeddings for users to seamlessly extend PheSeq to other data modalities and diseases.
+The repository comprehensively encompasses algorithms and visualization code for PheSeq designed for three exemplary diseases: Alzheimer's Disease, Breast Cancer, and Lung Cancer.
+Additionally, it provides a flexible data interface, alternative gene network embeddings, and data for 32 Pan-Cancer types.
+This allows users to seamlessly extend PheSeq to other data modalities and diverse diseases.

 ## Environment Configuration
 PheSeq has undergone testing with Python 3.7 on Ubuntu 21.04 and relies on the following primary dependencies for execution on both CPU and NVIDIA GeForce RTX 3090Ti GPU: